 1 Corinthians 2: 12-16: What we have received is not the spirit of the world, but the Spirit who is from God, so that we may understand what God has freely given us.13 This is what we speak, not in words taught us by human wisdom but in words taught by the Spirit, explaining spiritual realities with Spirit taught words.[a]
 14 The person without the Spirit does not accept the things that come from the Spirit of God but considers them foolishness, and cannot understand them because they are discerned only through the Spirit.
 15 The person with the Spirit makes judgments about all things, but such a person is not subject to merely human judgments,16 for, “Who has known the mind of the Lord so as to instruct him?”
 But we have the mind of Christ.

 Prompt: What does the Spirit do for us according to these scriptures?
 Write it in your own words.

 Ephesians 1:13-14: And you also were included in Christ when you heard the message of truth, the gospel of your salvation.
 When you believed, you were marked in him with a seal, the promised Holy Spirit, 14 who is a deposit guaranteeing our inheritance until the redemption of those who are God’s possession—to the praise of his glory.

-Join us on Facebook for the daily broadcast and koinonia together!
+Join us on Facebook for the weekly broadcast (Thursday 7:20 PM ET) and koinonia together!
 Or subscribe to my You Tube channel and watch the teaching later.
 And don’t forget to download the printable with the scriptures and extra questions to deepen your quiet time.